 The programme leading to the MSc (Asian Studies) degree comprises:

-- Minimum four / maximum five Primary courses
+- Minimum five / maximum six Primary courses

 - Minimum two / maximum three Elective courses